erancha/RENTracker/readme.md

 - Uses AWS SAM (Serverless Application Model) for deployment
 - Infrastructure is defined with CloudFormation templates
 - Deploy with a single command: `sam build` and `sam deploy`
-- The app is available online at https://d1qes2uy1amux4.cloudfront.net
+- The app is available online at https://d3foa0cm4szuix.cloudfront.net
+- **SaaS Capabilities**:
+  - Multi-tenant architecture using Pool Model (Fully Shared)
+  - Self-service onboarding for landlords (and each landlord's tenants).
+  - Centralized cloud-based delivery
+  - Automatic updates and maintenance
+  - Note: Currently free to use (no subscription model implemented)

 ### 6. **Monitoring and Logging**